Albert Lasker: Salesmanship in print

 Lasker had an inquiring mind about what advertising was and how it worked.
 In 1904 he met John E. Kennedy, a former Canadian mounted policeman who had entered advertising.
-Lasker believed that advertising was news, but Kennedy said, "[N]ews is a technique of presentation, but advertising is a very simple thing.
+Lasker had believed that advertising was news, but Kennedy told him, "[N]ews is a technique of presentation, but advertising is a very simple thing.
 I can give it to you in three words, it is 'salesmanship in print'".

 The pair used this concept with the 1900 Washer Co. (later Whirlpool).
 Their campaign was so successful that, within four months of running the first ad, they attracted additional clients and their "advertising spend" went from $15,000 a year to $30,000 a month.
 Within six months, their firm was one of the three or four largest advertising agencies in the nation.

 In 1908 Lasker recruited Claude C. Hopkins to the firm, specifically to work on the Van Camp Packaging Company (Van Camp's) account.
 The relationship lasted for 17 years.
 Lasker helped create America's infatuation with orange juice.
 Lord & Thomas acquired the Sunkist Growers, Incorporated account in 1908, when Lasker was 28.
 The citrus industry was in a slump, and California growers were producing so many oranges that they were cutting down trees in order to limit supply.
 Lasker created campaigns that not only encouraged consumers to eat oranges but also to drink orange juice.
 He was able to increase consumption enough so that the growers stopped chopping down their groves.

 Among Lasker's pioneering contributions was the introduction into public schools of classes that explained to young girls about puberty and menstruation (done to promote Kotex tampons).
 He is also credited as the creator of the soap opera genre, and using radio and television as media driven by advertising.

 Business interests

 Lasker was an early owner of the Chicago Cubs of Major League Baseball.
 He acquired an interest in the team in 1916 and soon purchased majority control.
 He originated the Lasker Plan, a report that recommended the National Baseball Commission be reformed.
 This led to the creation of the office of the Commissioner of Baseball.
 Lasker, along with his business partner Charles Weeghman, are credited with moving the Cubs into the club's current home, Wrigley Field.
 In 1925, he sold the team to one of his minor partners, William Wrigley Jr.

 Lasker became the second-largest shareholder in the Pepsodent company, which had become an L&T client in 1916.
 It was sold to Lever Brothers in 1944.

-After developing a private estate, Mill Road Farm, in Lake Forest, Illinois, Lasker had a golf course built on it.
+After developing a private estate, Mill Road Farm, in Lake Forest, Illinois, more specifically, West Lake Forest.
+Lasker had a golf course built on it.
 The National Golf Review in 1939 rated the Lasker Golf Course as No. 23 on its list of "Top 100 Courses in the World."
 Following the Great Depression, Lasker donated the entire property to the University of Chicago.